Temmy1997/temilibrary/Ansible/Core components of ansible.md

 * Ansible is simole to learn.
 * Ansible used YAML(Yet Another Markup Language)
 * YAML uses SSH protocol to communicate with remote servers

+# Example
+---
+# This playbook deploys and configures an Nginx web server.
+#
+# To run this playbook:
+# ansible-playbook -i inventory.ini nginx_webserver.yml

 ## YAML
 1. lIST